tklammsteiner/fromwastetofeed/_posts/2020-04-23-frontiers-publication.markdown

 categories: jekyll update
 ---

 A new article focussing on the core microbiome of the Black Soldier Fly has been published as part of the current Research Topic "*Insect Microbiome: From Diversity to Application*" in Frontiers of Microbiology.
-The paper is openly accessible via [https://www.frontiersin.org/articles/10.3389/fmicb.2020.00993/abstract](https://www.frontiersin.org/articles/10.3389/fmicb.2020.00993/abstract)
+The paper is accessible via an open access license at [https://www.frontiersin.org/articles/10.3389/fmicb.2020.00993/abstract](https://www.frontiersin.org/articles/10.3389/fmicb.2020.00993/abstract)

 **Publication**: